 Hike the Bisley Trail – El Yunque’s Newest Trail

 El Yunque National Forest has a number of hiking trails that are fun and rewarding.
 Sadly, in 2017, Hurricane Maria damaged much of the forest and trails, and work is still underway to reopen some of the most popular trails.
 The US Forest Service, along with volunteer groups, has been working on getting trails back in shape.
 And they are not working on only the popular trails.
 They are also working on reopening some older trails, like the Bisley Trail!
-This trail is outside the La Mina Recreation Area, so you do not need a reservation to use it.
+This trail is outside the La Mina Recreation Area, on PR 988.

 Bisley Trail